nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Shows a list of all tasks under the same module.

+As tasks with no deadline can be considered to be due "far in the future", this command will always list tasks with no deadlines.

 Format: `ls -d DATE`
 * `DATE`: Must be in the format of YYYY-MM-DD.